fgsect/FitM/README.md

 Build with: `cd qemu/qemu/ && ./build-for-afl.sh`

+# CRIU Build Dependencies
+## Arch

+To compile CRIU from source these packages need to be installed:
+`protobuf protobuf-c`

 # Git Submodule

 A few words about submodules if you are not familiar with it.
 AFL++ is included as a submodule for easier development.